-- (1) Target asset allocation adopted at the April 2018 and 2017 TCDRS Board meetings. - (2) Geometric real rates of return in addition to assumed inflation of 1.95 percent and 2.0 percent, respectively, per investment consultant's 2018 and 2017 capital market assumptions. - (3) Includes vintage years 2006-present of Quarter Pooled Horizon IRRs. - (4) Includes vintage years 2005-present of Quarter Pooled Horizon IRRs. - (5) Includes vintage years 2007-present of Quarter Pooled Horizon IRRs.
+- (1) Target asset allocation adopted at the April 2019 and 2018 TCDRS Board meetings. - (2) Geometric real rates of return in addition to assumed inflation of 1.7% and 1.95%, respectively, per investment consultant's 2019 and 2018 capital market assumptions. - (3) Includes vintage years 2006-present of Quarter Pooled Horizon IRRs. - (4) Includes vintage years 2005-present of Quarter Pooled Horizon IRRs. - (5) Includes vintage years 2007-present of Quarter Pooled Horizon IRRs.

-Discount rate: The discount rate used to measure the total pension liability was 8.1 percent for both December 31, 2017 and 2016.
+Discount rate: The discount rate used to measure the total pension liability was 8.1% for both December 31, 2018 and 2017.
 In order to determine the discount rate to be used by the employer, the TCDRS used an alternative method to determine the sufficiency of the fiduciary net position in all future years.
 The alternative method reflects the funding requirements under the employer's funding policy and the legal requirements under the TCDRS Act.